CHAMPAIGN, Ill. - Update: 10:32 pm, 2/21/17, Tuesday

 CHAMPAIGN -- The city is spending a lot to stay out of court, and taxpayers are footing the bill.

 That's not including the cost of paying city staff members and lawyers who worked on the settlements.
-But the city attorney says if any of the cases involving Rush went to court, it would have cost the city (and therefore you) a lot more money.
+But the city attorney says, if any of the cases involving Rush went to court, it would have cost the city a lot more money.

 "Anyone in the audience wish to address this issue?" asked Mayor Deb Feinen.

-The settlement was unanimously approved, but, as city attorney Fred Stavins explained to us, they didn't have much of a choice.
+The settlement was unanimously approved, but, as city attorney Fred Stavins explained, they didn't have much of a choice.

 "There comes a point when you have to consider, what does it cost on the litigants themselves?" said Stavins.

 This is what it's cost: $570,000 to settle excessive force lawsuits involving Rush.
 Plus, $50,000 paid to him in a separation agreement.
 That's $620,000 taxpayer dollars, and it doesn't include the cost of the work it took to resolve everything.

 "We pay the people who are being sued, too," said Stavins.